Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     VTOLEngines = nil

 The set of VTOL spinners to use when in VTOL mode.
 Set to 'all' to select all spinners capable of pointing downwards.
-Otherwise, choose a list of spinners ub-construct indices like: {0,1,2,3}.
+Otherwise, choose a list of spinner sub-construct indices like: {0,1,2,3}.
 VTOL spinners will angle downwards at their given MaxVTAngle when in VTOL mode, otherwise they will point backwards and operate as normal vectored thrust.
 Also see the "ExcludeSpinners" setting to specify a list of spinners to exclude, if this is set to 'all'.